WailanTirajoh/vue3-tailwind-docs/docs/guide/components/datatable.md

   },
 });

-// Replace this with your API call, you can use Axios / Fetch / Other plugin.
+// Replace this with your API call
+// You can use Axios / Fetch or other HTTP Client plugin.
-// It required to return the array data and totalData (For show the data and create pagination) const fetchData = async () => {
+// It required to return the array data and totalData const fetchData = async () => {
   const baseUrl = "https://dummyjson.com/products";
   const response = await fetch(